 Einkorn flour is a wonderful way to improve your diet by bringing the purest wheat to your diet.
 Einkorn is nature’s original wheat and has remained the purest because it is untouched by modern hybridization and large-scale agriculture.

 It’s imperative to use THIS ALL PURPOSE ORGANIC EINKORN FLOUR.
 I cannot make any guarantees that other brands or grinds will produce the same results.
 Many other types are coarse and taste stronger.
-The type I suggest is nearly identical to conventional white flour in recipes.
+The type I suggest is nearly identical to conventional white flour in recipes, like these dumplings made with einkorn.

 If you do not tolerate gluten, I suggest using your favorite gluten free flour blend in this recipe 1:1 for great results.
 I use & recommend THIS GF FLOUR BLEND.